Dsazz/mcp-jira/README.md

 ## 🔌 Integration with Cursor IDE

-> **⚠️ Important:** You must build the project with `npm run build` before integrating with Cursor IDE or Claude Desktop.
+> **⚠️ Important:** You must build the project with `bun run build` before integrating with Cursor IDE or Claude Desktop.

 Add this MCP server to your Cursor IDE's MCP configuration: